M0NDI/mondi-photo-gallery-fullstack/README.md

+* Currently in the process of converting this application to Typescript*

 Hi, this is a photo/image search app I created using JS, React, HTML, CSS, NodeJS, Express and MongoDB.

 Below I will give a brief description of how the app works and its features.